arve0/matrixscreener/README.md

 print(matrixscreener.imagej.IMAGEJ_PATH) # default is for fiji on mac os x matrixscreener.imagej.IMAGEJ_PATH = '/path/to/imagej'
-matrixscreener.imagej.DEBUG = True # turn on output from imagej
+matrixscreener.imagej.DEBUG = True # turn on output from ImageJ

 well.stitch('/path/to/output/files/')
 ```